madr1c/espressojs/README.md

 ![](https://raw.githubusercontent.com/dak0rn/espressojs/master/img/cascading-requests.png)

-More information about the way espressojs handles resource handlers can be read in [the wiki](https://github.com/dak0rn/espressojs/wiki/Cascading-requests).
+More information about the way espressojs uses resources handlers can be read in [the wiki](https://github.com/dak0rn/espressojs/wiki/Cascading-requests).

 ## The espressojs API

+> This API description is not meant to be very detailed, please refer to the [Wiki](https://github.com/dak0rn/espressojs/wiki)
+> for more information about the way espressojs works